 Spacious, quiet rooms

-The Best Western Hotel Peine-Salzgitter has 72 single und 26 double rooms in the categories standard and comfort.
+The Best Western Hotel Peine-Salzgitter has 72 double single and 26 twin rooms, that can be used as single or double rooms, in the categories standard and comfort.
 All feature soundproof windows, queen-size beds, WiFi, satellite TV and Sky free TV.

 Rooms in the comfort category have air conditioning.
 Single and double rooms vary in size from 20 to 22 square metres, and some have interconnecting doors.

 The restaurant of the Best Western Hotel Peine-Salzgitter has space for up to 35 people and offers varying snacks.
 Enjoy the good weather outside on the hotel's terrace with its 30 seats.
 On Sundays you can sleep in and have breakfast until 1:00 pm and on holidays such as

 Christmas and Easter you can feast on the brunch buffet.
 The hotel bar screens special sporting events and offers you drinks in the evening or a nice cup of coffee during the day.